 the English naval hero up until his death at the 'Battle of Trafalgar'.

 There are some powerful scenes, eg, Vivien Leigh receiving the news of her lover's death, and the film gives you a bit of everything - romance, humour, drama and good actors.
 It ends rather suddenly - it would have been interesting to know what happens next and what happens to the child - but the story doesn't take things that far.
-Her story ends at the battle of Trafalgar.
-It would appear that she then just becomes the slag that she originally was.
+To her, Lady Hamilton's life ends at the battle of Trafalgar.

 |Page 3 of 5:|| |